-Systematic exploration of the Mansala Licence commenced in December 2020 in which an extensive program of reconnaissance soil geochemistry was completed.
+Systematic exploration of the Mansala Licence commenced in December 2020 with an extensive program of reconnaissance soil geochemistry.

 The distribution of these high values appears to mirror topography, which itself is controlled by outcropping lateritic and ferricrete knobs and ridges.
 The possibility exists that these topographic highs are the product of topographic inversion, where lateritic fill in ancient river valleys becomes cemented with iron oxides and are strongly resistant to erosion.
 Thus, with ongoing erosion, ancient river valleys might now be expressed as hills and ridges of this resistant material.
 Potentially, such inferred ancient river valleys may host either hard rock or deep lead gold mineralisation.
 Artisanal miners have exploited gold shedding from present day topographic highs but have not addressed potential deeper mineralisation within or beneath the hills and ridges.

 Also, of interest in the NE Quadrant of the Mansala Licence is an area of elevated topography.
 This area is geochemically prominent, with anomalous concentrations of Au, Ag, As, Mo, Sb, Fe, Cr, Ti and P present in soils.
 The significance of these responses is not known but may be indicative of mineralisation at depth.
 Numerous artisanal workings in this area lend credence to this possibility.

 The Mansala soil sampling program successfully identified 6 potential targets and areas of interest.

 A rock chip sampling program was undertaken in H1 2022 to confirm the nature and gold content of material extracted by artisanal miners in the NE Quadrant.
 A total of 103 samples were collected from the walls of abandoned 1m x 1m artisanal mining shafts and directly from active artisanal workings.